 1942 - The world’s first nuclear chain reaction takes place in Chicago as part of the Manhattan Project, a US research program aimed at developing the first nuclear weapons.

 July 16, 1945 - The United States conducts its first nuclear weapons test in New Mexico.

 August 6, 1945 - An atomic bomb is dropped on Hiroshima, Japan.

 August 9, 1945 - An atomic bomb is dropped on Nagasaki, Japan.

 August 29, 1949 - The Soviet Union conducts its first nuclear weapons test.

 December 1951 - Electricity is first generated from a nuclear reactor at the National Reactor Testing Station in Idaho.

-February 13, 1960 - France tests its first nuclear bomb.
+February 13, 1960 - France conducts its first nuclear weapons test.

-October 16, 1964 - China tests its first nuclear bomb.
+October 16, 1964 - China conducts its first nuclear weapons test.

 December 1997 - Mohamed ElBaradei is appointed IAEA director-general.